 The total work commitment for calendar 2013 was 3,000,000 DKK (approximately \$600,000).
 The Company must submit an annual report by April 1 of each year detailing its' activities and expenditures for approval.
 These work commitments for calendar 2013 have now been approved by the Greenland government.
 The Company's licence has been renewed to December 31, 2014.
 Total work commitments for calendar 2014 are 4,259,720 DKK (approximately \$850,000).
 Hudson has accrued sufficient credits from previous expenditures to carry the licence beyond December 31, 2014.
+Hudson is in the exploitation licence approval process for the Naajat EL.
+The license will not expire during the application period.

-Sarfartog Mineral Claim (2010/40), Greenland
+Sarfartoq Mineral Claim (2010/40), Greenland

 The total work commitment for calendar 2013 was 6,000,000 DKK (approximately \$1,200,000).
 The Company must submit an annual report by April 1 of each year detailing its' activities and expenditures for approval.
 These work commitments for calendar 2013 have now been approved by the Greenland government.
 The Company's licence has been renewed to December 31, 2014.
 Total work commitments for calendar 2014 are 16,538,600 DKK (approximately \$3,307,720).
 Hudson has accrued sufficient credits from previous expenditures to carry the licence beyond December 31, 2014.
+In December, Hudson applied to have the licence extended until December 31, 2017 and this has been approved pending final government signatures.